Jon-Richards/tech_art_blog/README.md

   models from other apps for the purpose of building out HTML templates via its own views.

-### Posts
+### Articles
-- Concerns all things related to blog posts.
+- Concerns all things related to blog articles.
-- Implements a JSON API for retrieving post information.
+- Implements a JSON API for retrieving article information.

 <a name="additional_notes"></a>